truthcoin/www.truthcoin.info/files/unplanned-interactions.md

 ### Intent of Interacting

-When one of the two parties builds a plan-to-interact, (and when this plan-construction is observed[^n]), it conveys an *intent of interacting* (IoI).
+When one of the two parties builds a plan-to-interact, (and when this plan-construction is observed[^1]), it conveys an *intent of interacting* (IoI).

+[^1]: In other words, the plan in question is not a secret plan.

 These IoIs have a few features: